Alfresco/docs-alfresco/search-services/1.4/upgrade/index.md

 3. Browse to the [Alfresco Support Portal](https://support.alfresco.com/){:target="_blank"}.

-4. Download and unzip the Search and Insight Engine distribution zip file to a preferred location:
+4. Download and unzip the Search Services distribution zip file to a preferred location:

     `alfresco-search-services-1.4.x.zip`

     By default, the contents are decompressed in a folder at `./alfresco-search-services`.
 The folder extracts into the same location as the zip file.

-5. You can now start Search and Insight Engine by pointing to the content store and indexes from  Search and Insight Engine 1.x using the following commands.
+5. You can now start Search Services by pointing to the content store and indexes from  Search Services 1.x using the following commands.

     If the content store and indexes for Solr are in another location, change the directory location to point to the correct one.